PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

 Solar Analytics Integration for Home Assistant Energy Monitoring
 ================================================================
-Last updated for Release 7.
+Last updated for Release 8.
+See comments in the code for the release notes.

 This is a Solar Analytics public API integration into Home Assistant.

-In summary, the solution provides daily cumulative consumed/generated, exported/imported energy (Wh) and various load energy (where applicable).
+The solution provides daily cumulative consumed/generated, exported/imported energy (Wh) and various load energy (where applicable).
 These sensors can be configured to work with the Home Assistant Energy Monitoring capability.
 There are also 1-minute power sensors for consumed/generated and exported/ imported power.
 Lastly, general systems status information is provided.

-There are 3 separate instances (files) for the code:
+There are 3 separate instances (yaml files) for the code:
     1. <solar_analytics.yaml> - consumed/generated, imported/exported, and standard load sensors
        including electric vehicle, heating-cooling, hot water and stove-oven (where available).
 Total daily kWh per load only.